SFSC’s Associate in Arts (AA) degree program is for students who aim to pursue a baccalaureate degree eventually.

 AA Classes Fit Your Schedule.
 You can earn your AA degree entirely online or by attending traditional daytime, afternoon, and evening classes at one of SFSC’s four locations.

 Receive the Support You Need.
-SFSC offers numerous student support programs that help you succeed, including the Student Support Services/TRiO program, the Tutoring and Learning Center (TLC), Smarthinking online tutoring, and services for students with disabilities.
+SFSC offers numerous student support programs that help you succeed, including the Tutoring and Learning Center (TLC) and services for students with disabilities.

 Acceptance is Guaranteed to State Universities.
 Once you receive your SFSC AA degree, you are guaranteed to be accepted into an SFSC baccalaureate program or transfer to one of Florida’s 12 state universities.
 In both cases, the SFSC prerequisites you completed for your AA degree will be accepted toward your baccalaureate degree.

 Save Thousands in Tuition.
 You can save thousands of dollars in tuition by earning an associate degree at SFSC.
-The average tuition costs for an associate degree (60 credits) is $6,300 at a state college like SFSC, compared to $12,700 at a state university.
-SFSC’s tuition is so affordable that only 9 percent of students take out student loans, compared to 27-42 percent at state universities.
+The average tuition cost for an associate degree (60 credits) is $6,300 at a state college like SFSC, compared to $12,700 at a state university.
+SFSC’s tuition is so affordable that only 9% of students take out student loans, compared to 27-42% at state universities.

 Save Even More in Living Expenses.
 You can save thousands more in living expenses when you consider that the average cost for room, board, and travel expenses is around $10,000 per year at a state university.